 - Don’t go alone: If you know that you will get anxious, try taking a friend or family member along.
 Someone you’re most comfortable with could help give you strength at the last minute.

 - Discuss openly the possible pain experience: Talk to Dr. Sahakyan about the possible pain you might feel during the procedure.
 Be clear in your questions, such as whether the injection would prick like a needle or be more painful.
 Your Glendale dentist will tell you all about the treatment steps and put your worries at ease.

 Can the Dentist Provide Drugs for Anxiety?

 Sometimes they do.
 When you let your Glendale dentist know your anxiety beforehand, they might suggest at first the techniques mentioned above.
-However, in some cases if they don’t seem to work for you, let your dentist know.
+However, in some cases, if they don’t seem to work for you, let your dentist know.
 They might prescribe a few oral medications to relieve anxiety.
 These may include anxiolytics such as Temazepam.

 The drug is meant to provide short-term relief and is generally taken in a small and single dose.
 Taking the medicine 1 hour prior to visiting the dental office could help you stay calm.
 However, if possible try avoiding drugs.
-Following simple relaxation techniques mentioned earlier should work fine.
+Following the simple relaxation techniques mentioned earlier should work fine.
 Keep drugs as the last resort.

 Don’t let your anxiety overpower your dental problem.
 Remember that any dental issue, if left untreated, can cause serious and possibly permanent damage later on.
 Speak to Dr. Sahakyan, the best dentist in Glendale, and seek his professional assistance.
-Or, call the Glendale dentist office at 1-818-578-2324.
+Or, call the Glendale dentist’s office at 1-818-578-2324.